“I am Constantly amazed at the clarity and vividness of colors now.”– Jane L. – Advanced lens & Laser Cataract Surgery Patient

 Clear vision, restored.

-If you are considering Cataract Removal Surgery to correct your vision, don’t you owe it to yourself to find the best cataract surgeon Los Angeles & Beverly Hills have to offer?
+If you are considering Cataract Removal Surgery to correct your vision, don’t you owe it to yourself to find the best cataract surgeons Los Angeles & Beverly Hills have to offer?

-Top Cataract Surgeon, Dr. Robert Maloney, founder of Los Angeles’ Maloney Vision Institute, has been performing cataract removal surgeries since he began his specialized surgery practice more than 25 years ago.
-As a leading researcher in the field, Dr. Maloney is able to offer you a wide range of state-of-the-art cataract surgery options, including solutions that are tomorrow’s standards rather than yesterday’s.
+Top Cataract Surgeon, Dr. Neda Shamie, has been performing cataract removal surgeries since she began her specialized ophthalmology career.
+As a leading researcher in the field, Dr. Shamie is able to offer you a wide range of state-of-the-art cataract surgery options, including solutions that are tomorrow’s standards rather than yesterday’s.

-Because of his experience and expertise, you can be sure that your treatment plan from Dr. Maloney will be specifically designed for you, based on your unique eyes and needs.
+Because of the experience and surgical expertise of Dr. Shamie, you can be sure that your cataract treatment plan at Maloney-Shamie Vision Institute will be specifically designed for you - your eyes, your lifestyle, your needs.

 Frequently Asked Cataract Surgery Questions